 How are sessions terminated?

-By default, Browserbase sessions automatically terminate in two scenarios:
+By default, Browserbase sessions automatically terminate in two scenarios:- When a developer disconnects from the session

 - When the session reaches its default timeout period